jenkinsci/workflow-remote-loader-plugin/README.md

 * `branch` - Optional: Branch to be used (it's also possible to specify labels).
 Default value: `master`
 * `credentialsId` - Optional: Credentials to be used for the Git repo checkout.
 Default value: `null` (unauthorized access)
 * `labelExpression` - Optional: label expression, which specifies a node to be used for checkout.
 Default value: empty string (runs on any node)
+* `skipNode` - Optional: If true the creation of a new node is skipped.
+Default value: false (creates a new node)

 ### Groovy file format